Wolverine971/9takes/src/blog/enneagram/enneagram-type-2.md

 <li><strong>Generosity:</strong> Type 2s are exceptionally generous with their time and energy, often going out of their way to assist others.
 Their selflessness is a hallmark of their personality.</li>
 <li><strong>Emotional Intelligence:</strong> They have a remarkable ability to understand and empathize with others' emotions, making them excellent at providing emotional support and comfort.</li>
 <li><strong>Sensitivity to Criticism:</strong> Type 2s can be quite sensitive to criticism, especially when they feel their efforts are not recognized or appreciated.
 This sensitivity stems from their deep desire to be valued and loved.</li>
-<li><strong>Struggle with Boundaries:</strong> Often, Type 2s find it challenging to set healthy boundaries and may have difficulty saying "no." This can lead to feelings of being overwhelmed or burnt out, as they overextend themselves for others.</li>
+<li><strong>Struggle with Boundaries:</strong> Often, Type 2s find it challenging to set healthy boundaries and may have difficulty saying "no." This can lead to feeling overwhelmed or burnt out as they overextend themselves for others.</li>
 <li><strong>Desire for Appreciation:</strong> They have a strong need to feel appreciated and valued for their efforts.
-This need can sometimes drive their actions and choices, as they seek validation and acknowledgment from others.</li>
+This need can sometimes drive their actions and choices as they seek validation and acknowledgment from others.</li>
 <li><strong>Difficulty Prioritizing Self-Care:</strong> In their focus on caring for others, Type 2s may neglect their own needs, struggling to prioritize self-care and personal well-being.</li>
 </ul>

-Type 2s are warm, caring, and nurturing, often playing a supportive role in their communities and relationships.
+Type 2s are warm, caring, and nurturing, often supporting their communities and relationships.
 While their empathy and generosity are strengths, learning to set boundaries and prioritize their own needs is essential for their emotional health and personal growth.
-This journey towards self-care and boundary setting, while challenging, is crucial for Type 2s to maintain their own well-being while they continue to care for others.
+While challenging, this journey towards self-care and boundary setting is crucial for Type 2s to maintain their own well-being while they continue to care for others.

 </article>